Total Military Compensation Calculator

 Why base pay understates your compensation

-Military pay stubs list Basic Pay prominently because that's what's taxable β but the two largest allowances, BAH and BAS, are completely excluded from federal income tax (and most state income taxes).
+Military pay stubs list Basic Pay prominently because that's what's taxable — but the two largest allowances, BAH and BAS, are excluded from federal taxable income and are generally not taxed by states, but state treatment can vary.
 A civilian earning the same total dollar amount would pay hundreds or thousands more in taxes each year.

 How BAH is calculated